-Artist John Ross Palmer’s husband, attorney Ryan Lindsay, began regularly writing the John Ross Palmer Art Blog when he joined John’s business in 2009.
+Artist John Ross Palmer’s then-husband, attorney Ryan Lindsay, began regularly writing the John Ross Palmer Art Blog when he joined John’s business in 2009.
 During Art Chicago 2009, John bragged to the Art Chicago Sales Director, Lisa Witherite, that Ryan writes that Blog “every single day.”
 While Ryan was pleased with John’s enthusiasm, he then was thrust into the difficult job of typing out and posting the funny, inspiring and informative John Ross Palmer Art Blog every day.
 But, Ryan got into a groove and began to thoroughly love telling stories about John, their travel adventures, cherished art collectors and, of course, their pets.
 Over time, the John Ross Palmer Art Blog became extremely popular–with literally hundreds of visitors per day.
 At the conclusion of 2009, there was a Count-Down on the John Ross Palmer Art Blog with the subject entitled “Noteworthy Collectors & Individuals.”
 This list was determined solely by Ryan and John.
 They looked back at the entire year and wrote down names of individuals or organizations that had the most positive impact on the business of John Ross Palmer Art.
 These individuals or organizations did not always did not have to be collectors of John’s art–they could also be included if they helped us out tremendously in circumstances not related to sales.
 For example, John and Ryan’s Executive Assistant Amanda Assali made the list because she stuck with them through crushing economic times.
 Ryan’s former boss, Mr. Donn C. Fullenweider, made the list because he supported Ryan’s new career move and gave his blessing to Ryan’s dream of working with John and promoting his career as a professional artist.

 In 2009, the Number One Noteworthy Collector & Individual was Mr. Christopher Brown.
 Christopher was at the top of the list for several reasons.
 First, he authored the book The Art of Meaningful Living that featured John's artwork throughout.
 Christopher orchestrated book signings around the Southwest United States for John and himself as well as a formal book release at the Book Expo America in New York City.
 Further, Christopher and his wife Melissa acquired a piece from John’s most exclusive series of his career, Satori 2009.
 Christopher is not just an accomplished author and John Ross Palmer art collector–he is a first class friend above everything else.